World leaders, WHO push for pandemic preparedness treaty

 At the moment, leaders from key world powers such as the United States and China are not among the signatories.

-WHO director-general Tedros Adhanom Ghebreyesus said at a virtual briefing on Tuesday (March 30) that the Covid-19 pandemic has exposed gaps in "national, regional and global preparedness and response systems".
+WHO director-general Tedros Adhanom Ghebreyesus said at a virtual briefing yesterday that the Covid-19 pandemic has exposed gaps in "national, regional and global preparedness and response systems".

 He added that the proposed treaty could be advanced at the WHO's annual ministerial assembly in May.